karl-sjogren/karl-sjogren.com/_drafts/2019-04-10-all-little-things-images.md

 ---
 title:      "All the little things - Images"
 date:       2019-04-10 12:00:00
-categories: saga javascript service-workers performance
+tags: saga javascript service-workers
+category: performance
 ---

 One of my personal goals within Saga has always been to get responses out fast